-Expenditures recognized in this schedule are reported on the accrual basis of accounting for the proprietary funds and on the modified accrual basis of accounting for the governmental funds, which are described in Note B to the Authority's financial statements.
+Expenditures recognized in this schedule are reported on the accrual basis of accounting for the proprietary funds and on the modified accrual basis of accounting for the governmental funds.
 Such expenditures are reported following the cost principles contained in the Uniform Guidance, wherein certain types of expenditures are not allowable or are limited as to reimbursement.